 Polpeor Cove

 Just round from Lizard point, this beach consists of dark sand and has a fantastic outlook.
-We don’t advise swimming due to tidal currents, but it’s worth a visit.
+We don’t advise swimming due to tidal currents, but it’s worth a visit nonetheless.

 Pentreath Beach

-Close to Kynance and accessible by foot down a steep path, Pentreath is usually much quieter.
-Sandy at low tide but pebbly at high, this beach often has strong waves.
+Close to Kynance and accessible by foot down a steep path, Pentreath is usually beautifully quiet.
+Sandy at low tide and pebbly at high, this beach often has strong waves.

 Church Cove